LOCAL OFFER

 Contact us in the office.

-If you want to come in and see us in the office you are very welcome, but as we aren’t always there then please check first.
-We only have part-time staff and we are based in a school our opening times are limited.
+If you want to come in and see us in the office you are very welcome, but as we aren’t always there, please check first.
+As we are based in a school, our opening times are limited.